Leo Kraft: A Full Composer talks Life, Music and String Quartet No. 2

 Film by: Karen Leon/BrokenTail Productions

-Leo Kraft's chamber music, solo piano, instrumental, orchestral and choral compositions continued to be performed and recorded in the US and abroad.
-Kraft was an ASCAP composer, his works are published by Subito Music Corporation. and have been recorded on the CRI, Capstone/PARMA Recordings, Albany, Centaur and AUR labels.
+Leo Kraft's chamber music, solo piano, instrumental, orchestral and choral compositions continue to be performed and recorded in the US and abroad.
+Kraft was an ASCAP composer, his works were published by Subito Music Corporation. and have been recorded on the CRI, Capstone/PARMA Recordings, Albany, Centaur and AUR labels.

 His distinguished academic career included having served on the faculty of the Aaron Copland School of Music, Queens College, CUNY from 1947-1989 and Distinguished-Composer-in-Residence at NYU 1989-92.
 Kraft was an Advisory Committee member of the League of Composers/International Society for Contemporary Music.

-Born in Brooklyn in 1922, Leo celebrated his 91st birthday on July 24, 2014 and this visit was a special opportunity to celebrate his birthday with this ulifiting and memorable conversation.
+Born in Brooklyn, Leo celebrated his 91st birthday on July 24, 2013 and this visit was a special opportunity to celebrate his birthday with this uplifting and memorable conversation.